How can we help you?

 How does it work?

-The High Variance Treatment will be applied for team assessments that have:
+The High Variance Treatment will be applied for team assessments in the following steps:

 Please refer to the PDF at the bottom of this article for the detailed methodology of how maturity competency scores could be adjusted with the High Variance Treatment.
 You can also download a PowerPoint presentation about both High Variance Treatment and Unified Calculations.